1. Once a student has

 notify the studio 24 hours in advance your lesson time will

-school year are not considered cancellations.
+school year are not considered for lesson cancellations.
 Absenteeism is an

 obstacle to progress.
 It is the student's responsibility to use

-their reserved lesson time as there are no makeup lessons.
+their reserved lesson time.
+There are no makeup lessons.

 10. If there is a true